gabebyczynski/gabebyczynski.github.io/_pages/about.md

 My research
 ======

-I am a postdoctoral fellow at the University of Geneva and University Hospitals of Geneva, combining my interests in motor learning and stroke recovery with imaging techniques including MRI and MRS, and pharmacological interventions for stroke recovery using Maraviroc.
+I am a postdoctoral fellow at the University of Geneva and University Hospitals of Geneva, combining my interests in motor learning and stroke recovery with imaging techniques including fMRI, DSI, MRS, and pharmacological interventions for stroke recovery using Maraviroc.

 My work uses a combination of behavioural, brain imaging, and modelling approaches to understand the effect of stimulation on neural processes and its resulting influence on behaviour.
 I am particuarly interested in understanding mechanisms behind modulation, and my goal is to develop clinical implementation and personalization.